boazbk/tcs/lec_04_code_and_data.md

-## Representing programs as strings
+## Representing programs as strings {#representprogramsec }

 ![In the Harvard Mark I computer, a program was represented as a list of triples of numbers, which were then encoded by perforating holes in a control card.](../figure/tapemarkI.png){#figureid .margin  }

+We can represents programs or circuits as strings in a myriad of ways.
+For example, we can  code of a program using the ASCII or UNICODE representations.
+Since Boolean circuits are  labeled directed acyclic graphs, we can use the adjacency matrix or adjacency list representations for them.
+The choice of representations do not make much difference, but for the sake of concreteness we pick a particular representation scheme.
+In this chapter we will mostly use NAND-CIRC programs as our model of computation, and fix a concrete way to represent them as lists of numbers (which can then be represented as strings as seen in [chaprepres](){.ref}).
+The choice of the computational model and representation scheme is largely arbitrary - all the results hold equally well for Boolean circuits and there are many other equivalent ways to represent both programs and circuits that would have been just as good for our purposes.
+The representation scheme below is simply a convenient default.

+We now turn to describe our concrete representation scheme for NAND-CIRC programs.
-A NAND-CIRC program is simply a sequence of lines of the form
+Such a program is simply a sequence of lines of the form

 ```python
 blah = NAND(baz,boo)
 ```
 There is of course nothing special about the particular names we use for variables.
 Although they would be harder to read, we could write all our programs using only working variables such as `temp_0`, `temp_1` etc.
-Therefore, our representation for NAND-CIRC programs will ignore the actual names of the variables, and just associate a _number_ with each variable.
+Therefore, our representation for NAND-CIRC programs ignores the actual names of the variables, and just associate a _number_ with each variable.
-Thus we will encode a _line_ of the program as just a triple of numbers.
+We  encode a _line_ of the program as a triple of numbers.
 If the line has the form `foo = NAND(bar,blah)` then we encode it with the triple $(i,j,k)$ where  $i$ is the number corresponding to the variable `foo` and $j$ and $k$ are the numbers corresponding to `bar` and `blah` respectively.

 More concretely, we use will associate every variable with a number in the set $[t]= \{0,1,\ldots,t-1\}$.